nishad/r2-bucket-listing/README.md

 2. Download or clone the script
 3. Configure the script by filling in the R2 credentials, bucket name, and (optionally) public URL in the `R2_ACCOUNT_ID`, `R2_ACCESS_KEY_ID`, `R2_SECRET_ACCESS_KEY`, `R2_BUCKET`, and `R2_PUBLIC_BUCKET_URL` variables at the top of the script
 4. Optionally edit the `template.html`
-4. Run the script: `deno run --allow-net index.ts`
+4. Run the script: `deno run --allow-net --allow-read --allow-write generate-r2-index.js`
 5. The HTML page will be generated, and depending on your configuration, saved to a local file, opened in the browser, or uploaded to the bucket

 ## Configuration